-1980 Mark Medoff's Children of a Lesser God, which tells the story of a romance betwee a deaf woman and a hearing man, opens today en route to an 887-performance run and a Tony Award as Best Play.
-Lead Phyllis Frelich, who is deaf in real life, will win the Tony as Best Actress in a Play.
+1980 Mark Medoff's Children of a Lesser God, which tells the story of a romance between a deaf woman and a hearing man, opens on Broadway.
+It runs 887 performances, and wins the Tony Award as Best Play.
+Lead Phyllis Frelich, who is deaf in real life, wins the Tony as Best Actress in a Play.

-2003 British comedians Sean Foley and Hamish McColl pay wacky tribute to forebears Morecambe and Wise in the imported hit The Play What I Wrote, a silly bit of clowning with an unusual gimmick: a different "Mystery Guest Star" each night.
-Among MGSs during the show's run: Nathan Lane, Kevin Kline and Roger Moore.
+2003 British comedians Sean Foley and Hamish McColl pay wacky tribute to Morecambe and Wise in the imported hit The Play What I Wrote, a silly bit of clowning with an unusual gimmick: a different "Mystery Guest Star" each night.
+Among MGSs during the show's run: Nathan Lane, Kevin Kline, and Roger Moore.

 2014 Idina Menzel stars as a woman who journeys down two possible roads to self discovery in Tom Kitt and Brian Yorkey's Broadway musical If/Then.
-Though not as successful as Kitt and Yorkey's previous musical, the Tony Award and Pulitzer Prize-winning Next to Normal, it does manage to run a year at the Richard Rodgers Theatre.
+Though not as successful as Kitt and Yorkey's previous musical—the Tony Award and Pulitzer Prize-winning Next to Normal—it does manage to run a year at the Richard Rodgers Theatre.